How to Create a Restaurant Audit Checklist for Compliance

 Your staff must be properly trained and certified to handle food safely and respond to emergencies.
 The following checks make sure everyone is up to speed:

-• Emergency procedures: Train employees on fire safety and evacuation procedures.
+- Emergency procedures: Train employees on fire safety and evacuation procedures.

-• Proper use of PPE: Make sure all staff are using personal protective equipment, such as gloves and hairnets.
+- Proper use of PPE: Make sure all staff are using personal protective equipment, such as gloves and hairnets.

-Successful Restaurant Audits with MyFieldAudits
+Successful Restaurant Audits With MyFieldAudits

-Schedule a discovery call today to get started!
-You can also contact MyFieldAudits by dialing (844) 344-7265.
+You can also contact us by dialing (844) 344-7265.

 FAQs About Restaurant Audit Checklist